certnet/hvapi/README.md

 ## Design

-All operations performed via simple powershell scripts, executed via *asyncio.create_subprocess_exec*.
-I dit not used some native api, because there are lot of existing powershell code for working with Hyper-V via powershell, so it is much simpler just to copy-paste that code :smile:.
+All operations performed via simple powershell scripts, executed using *asyncio.create_subprocess_exec*.
+I did not used some native api, because there are lot of existing powershell code for working with Hyper-V, so it is much simpler just to copy-paste that code :smile:.

 ## Roadmap

 * switch to some wmi library(most likely it will be native **.Net Microsoft.Management**  via **pythonnet** bindings, it works faster than native python **wmi** package)
+* add auto-generated documentation
-* add auto-generated documentation, unit tests(maybe)
+* unit tests(maybe)

 ## License